cdaringe/factorio-type-kit/docs/_posts/faq.md

 ## Can I use npm libraries?

 There is no recipe for this yet.
 Perhaps some webpack-like bundling could enable this.
 If you get a working recipe, send a patch!

+## What about parts of the mod not related to control.ts?

+How you use the type definitions is up to do.
+Currently, prototypes and associated schemas are not part of the definitions.
+If you want them to be, let's talk about it in GitHub issues and see what we can do.